Sell Delta Stock as Air Travel Demand Remains Up In the Air

 Source: Markus Mainka / Shutterstock.com

 It’s no secret the novel coronavirus has been bad news for Delta Air Lines (NYSE:DAL) stock.
-The legacy carrier’s shares have tumbled more than 68% since the pandemic first made headlines earlier this year.
-Yet, it’s highly tempting to take a look at battered stocks like this.
-Mr. Market may be reasonably discounting their uncertain prospects, but shares could still be a great contrarian play.
+The legacy carrier’s shares have tumbled more than 62% since the pandemic first made headlines earlier this year.
+Yet, with airline stocks moving higher in recent days, it may be temping to jump into DAL stock here.

-Many things remain uncertain.
-On one hand, the recent stimulus package may mean the airlines won’t be facing Chapter 11 bankruptcy anytime soon.
+However, many things remain uncertain.
+On one hand, air travel is slowly rebounding from its extreme lows in weeks prior.
 On the other hand, even if the novel coronavirus quickly fades away, it could be years until a rebound happens, as some industry leaders have predicted.

 Yes, once it’s salad days again for airlines, earnings could head back to prior levels.
 In turn, Delta will see its shares soar again.
 But how long until then?
 Could shares tumble further in the meantime?